-There are many things to do in San Cristobal.
+You can do many things in San Cristobal.
+This beautiful colonial city is nestled among the mountains of Chiapas – Mexico.
 I visited San Cristobal De Las Casas for the first time in 2002.

 Finally, last year I went back with Dom.
-I didn’t find the place changed very much.
-Probably there were more tourists, but the town kept the same unique character.
+The city had not changed much.
+Probably there were more tourists, nonetheless, its unique character remains the same.

 Most of all, we had fun walking up and down the quaint streets and enjoyed people watching while seating sipping a coffee or wine.
 In addition, we also went horse riding and then we drank more coffee.

-San Cristobal is probably the perfect spot to base yourself while exploring Chiapas.
+San Cristobal is the perfect spot to base yourself while exploring Chiapas.
 Furthermore, I especially recommend it if you are planning a few days trekking through the Selva Lacandona.

 5 Things to do in San Cristobal and Around

-Our favourite coffee shop was probably Libre Cafe.
-Since it was located just around the corner from our hostel, it became our favourite place to drink coffee.
-Furthermore, their coffee was excellent and they also had amazing brownies.
-The atmosphere was super chilled and hippy and they played great tunes in the background.
+Our favourite coffee shop was probably Libre Cafe, just around the corner from our hostel.
+It became our favourite place to drink coffee.
+Furthermore, they had excellent coffee and also amazing brownies.
+There were a very chilled atmosphere and hippy vibes with great tunes in the background.
 As a result, we really enjoyed spending time there.

 Finally, you can end your day with a glass of wine or any other drink of your choice at one of the bars.
 Many bars offer a special of one beer and one mezcal.